HOMEMADE SUPER STUDDED TIRES

 Choosing your tires:

-No matter what, if you race on the ice you will also be racing on snow.
+No matter what, if you drive fast on the ice you will also be driving fast on snow.
 Advantage: snow tire.
 When you hit snowy patches and your super studs no longer provide grip, deeper tread lugs will help dig down to the hard ice faster.
 I believe the best tire to use will be a generic snow tire with big lugs to support your super studs and evacuate more snow.
 Style points for run-flats!

 Choosing your bolt pattern: